lambdamikel/Busch-2090/README.md

 transitor or Darlington driver.
 3. With 2. done, control a Speech Synthesizer from these ports.
-A Speech Synthesizer extension board was announced as early as 1983 by Busch, in the first Busch 2090 manual, but was never released.
+A Speech Synthesizer extension board was announced as early as 1983 by Busch, in the Microtronic Mmanual Vol. 1, but was never released.
 4. Implement ``BKP`` and ``STEP`` function keys (breakpoint and step).
 I did not really use them a lot in 1983.